cap-js/advanced-event-mesh/README.md

 ## About this project

-CDS plugin providing integration with SAP Integration Suite, Advanced Event Mesh.
+CDS plugin providing integration with SAP Integration Suite, advanced event mesh.